-Conservation is a vital part of our work in Cobh Museum.In the past year two projects have been completed:
+Conservation is a vital part of our work in Cobh Museum.Recently, two projects have been completed:

 These projects are costly and are only possible through private sponsorship.
 We are extremely grateful to all those who donate towards this very important conservation programme.